cqse/teamscale-profiler-dotnet/documentation/userguide.md

 2.  configure the uploader process via the YAML config file.
 3. __You must also specify the `targetdir` option of the profiler in the YAML config file.
    Otherwise, the upload daemon will not know where to find your trace files and nothing will be uploaded.__

-You have two options for configuring the upload:

-1. Convert the trace to method-accurate coverage locally with your application's PDB files and then upload to Teamscale
-2. Upload the trace to Teamscale as-is and let Teamscale do the resolution to method-accurate coverage

-The first option is highly recommended.

 When properly configured, the uploader process will run in the background after the profiler is launched for the first time and regularly upload all produced traces.